Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Mike Bickle and His Team v.
 John Wimber and His Team

 These examples are multiplying.
-The groomers and manipulators need to be chased out of ministry, permanently.
+Some pastors have children by women in their churches, but the elders refuse to fire the seducers because they’re too special.
+But the groomers and manipulators need to be chased out of ministry, permanently.

 Review of Sam Storms’ Book ‘The Rise and Fall of the Kansas City Prophets’ (offers examples)